This House Plan Is Versatile, Stylish, Comfortable, and Eco-Friendly

 From the simplest and smallest home to the luxurious and modern styles, a flexible open floor plan concept is a design trend that remains popular – and has staying power.
 The 2016 New American Home is no different, with its bright and airy open floor layout.
-The “unrestricted” space allows smooth flow of traffic in the kitchen, dining, and living areas.
-For an abundance of natural light and energy savings, floor-to-ceiling windows and sliding glass doors are a wonderful idea for an open floor plan layout.
+The “unrestricted” space allows the smooth flow of traffic in the kitchen, dining, and living areas.
+An abundance of natural light and energy savings, floor-to-ceiling windows, and sliding glass doors are wonderful ideas for an open floor plan layout.

-The open floor plan concept is on display in this two-story, three-bedroom, three-bathroom Modern house plan.
+The open floor plan concept is on display in this two-story, three-bedroom, three-bathroom modern house plan.
 Tall glass windows and doors enhance the amount of light that filters the home.
-A fireplace adds warmth and ambience to the Great Room.
+A fireplace adds warmth and ambiance to the Great Room.
 (Plan 116-1100)

-A home’s design and style pretty much dictates the kind of landscaping that is installed on the grounds.
-With the 2016 New American Home, there was the challenge of the sloped site as well as water concerns in the Las Vegas area.
+A home’s design and style pretty much dictate the kind of landscaping installed on the grounds.
+With the 2016 New American Home, there was the challenge of the sloped site and water concerns in the Las Vegas area.
 From the outset, the project team understood all the nuances – and created a landscape that enhanced the home’s Contemporary desert style and heightened the connection between the interior and exterior spaces.
-To address water concerns, they used cactus and other plants, shrubs and trees that need minimal water to line the courtyard and walkways.
+They used cactus and other plants, shrubs, and trees that need minimal water to line the courtyard and walkways to address water concerns.

 Much like the 2016 New American Home, the landscaping around the courtyard entry of a one-story, two-bedroom contemporary Bungalow house plan focuses on its clean lines.
 Note how the trees are positioned so as not to overwhelm the home’s exterior.
 A type of rock garden with small plants and shrubs is the centerpiece of the landscaped courtyard.
 (Plan # 158-1290)